Residence Life

 Junior Advisor

 Junior Advisors (JAs) live in a First-Year Center (FYC) and support only first-year students.
-There are multiple JAs in every building that houses first-years.
-JAs foster intentional relationships with their first-year cohort, averaging between 10 and 20 residents.
+There are multiple JAs in every building where first-year students reside.
+JAs foster intentional relationships with their first-year cohort, averaging between 10 and 25 residents.
 The primary goals of the JA are to help ease a first-year student’s transition to communal living, adapt to more rigorous academic requirements, and find balance among experiences that are competing for time.

 +Duties and Responsibilities (Abridged)